romebell/SEI802/react-updated-2019/es6+-esnext/arrow.md

 > note that we dropped the curly braces and `return` keyword

 You can play with arrow functions in [this CodePen](https://codepen.io/SuperTernary/pen/qjQPzY).
-Remember, you can also use ES6 syntax in the Chrome dev-tools console, and your Create React App projects are transpiled with Babel, so you can use ES6 there too.
+Remember, you can also use ES6 syntax in the Chrome `dev-tools console`, and your Create React App projects are transpiled with Babel, so you can use ES6 there too.

 ### Implicit return